 Before beginning content planning or creation, you can use task flows to figure out what your users are trying to accomplish.
 What are their main goals as they navigate your content?
 UX strategist Gerry McGovern calls these goals “top tasks.”
 Ideally, these top tasks will inform the endpoints of your task flow.
 And they will help keep the content experience laser focused on your users.

 Task flows can be informational or transactional.
 While they are often web-related, they do not need to be.
-For example, your commute to work can be represented by a task flow: choosing a means of transport, leaving your house, traveling, and arriving at your workplace.
+For example, your commute to work can be represented by a task flow:

 Think about times when you’ve been frustrated with a company’s website.
 Have you ever visited a restaurant’s site in search of a menu and hours of operation, only to get lost in a sea of irrelevant jargon and a long-winded mission statement?
 Those websites probably didn’t consider your task flow before building their site.

 When creating user task flows, prioritize what matters most to your audience, not what matters most to you.
 By putting their needs first, you can increase engagement, conversion, and brand awareness.
 According to the Content Marketing Institute, 90% of top-performing B2B content marketers put their customers’ informational needs first.